ChokMania/snow-crash/level07/Ressources/explanations_en.md

-On trouve dans le dossier **home** un binaire ./level07, qui, si on le lance nous affiche un message :
+In the folder **home** we find a binary ./level07, which, if we launch it, displays a message :
 <pre><code>> ./level07
 level07</code></pre>

-On cherche à savoir ce que le binaire fait, pour cela on utilise **ltrace** :
+We want to know what the binary does, so we use **ltrace** :
 <pre><code>> ltrace ./level07
 __libc_start_main(0x8048514, 1, 0xbffff7f4, 0x80485b0, 0x8048620
 getegid()= 2007